Vietnam.vn - Nền tảng quảng bá Việt Nam

 Since the beginning of the year, due to limited supply from some rice exporting countries, while the quality of Vietnamese rice has been increasingly improved, meeting the demanding needs of the world market.
 In addition, the demand for rice imports from traditional customers of Vietnam such as the Philippines, Indonesia, Malaysia... has remained high.
 These are factors supporting the output and export price of Vietnamese rice this year to increase quite a bit.

 However, recently, India has continuously loosened its rice export regulations, which are expected to impact the world rice market.
 Specifically, according to the rice market website SS Rice News, this country has reduced the export tax on parboiled rice, brown rice and raw rice to 10%, effective from September 27, 2024.
-Immediately after that, the world's leading rice exporting country issued a decision to lift the ban on exporting Non-basmati white rice, along with a condition that the floor price for exporting this item is 490 USD/ton, effective from September 28, 2024.
+Immediately after that, the world's leading rice exporting country issued a decision to lift the ban on exporting Non-basmati white rice, along with the condition that the floor price for exporting this item is 490 USD/ton, effective from September 28, 2024.

 According to experts, although the supply of non-basmati white rice segment that India has lifted the ban on is not much, the country's return to the market will put downward pressure on prices of 5% and 25% broken rice.
 Therefore, rice enterprises and farmers need to coordinate and link in production and consumption, ensuring supply to maintain the initiative in the context of the world rice market that may fluctuate due to increased supply.